List of goalscoring NHL goaltenders: History

-Billy Smith of the New York Islanders, in the 1979–80 season, was the first goaltender to be credited with a goal in the NHL when Rob Ramage of the Colorado Rockies put the puck into his own empty net.
+Billy Smith of the New York Islanders, in the 1979–80 season, was the first goaltender to be credited with a goal in the NHL when Rob Ramage of the Colorado Rockies put the puck into his empty net.
 Smith was the last Islander to have touched the puck, and by NHL rule 78.4, an unassisted goal is awarded to the last player on the scoring team who had contacted the puck, in the event of an own goal.
+In addition to being the first goaltender to be credited with a goal, Billy Smith is the only goaltender to have scored in a game that he lost.

-However, the participation of goaltenders in offence began long before Billy Smith's goal.
-The first recorded goal in competitive play, scored by a goaltender, was in 1905.
-According to a Montreal Star report, poor officiating resulted in only the goaltenders left on the ice in a February 18 game between the Montreal Westmounts and Quebec Bulldogs of Canadian Amateur Hockey League (CAHL).
+However, goaltenders' participation in offence began long before Billy Smith's goal.
+The first recorded goal scored by a goaltender in competitive play was in 1905.
+According to a Montreal Star report, poor officiating resulted in only the goaltenders left on the ice in a February 18 game between Montreal Westmount and the Quebec Bulldogs of Canadian Amateur Hockey League (CAHL).
 Fred Brophy (Montreal) and Hall of Famer Paddy Moran (Quebec) exchanged scoring attempts, before Brophy beat Moran, while the latter and most of the spectators "convulsed in laughter".
 Brophy repeated the feat a year later on March 7, 1906, by skating the length of the ice to score on goaltender Nathan Frye of the Montreal Victorias of the Eastern Canada Amateur Hockey Association (ECAHA).

-The first goaltender credited with an assist in the NHL was Georges Vezina in the 1917–18 season, after a puck rebounded off his leg pad to a teammate who skated the length of the ice to score.
+The first goaltender credited with an assist in the NHL was Georges Vezina in the 1917–18 season after a puck rebounded off his leg pad to a teammate who skated the length of the ice to score.
 In the 1935–36 season, Tiny Thompson became the first goaltender to gain an assist after making an intentional pass.
 During the Second World War, while playing for the All-Star Canadian Army team, goaltender Chuck Rayner carried the puck down the ice and beat the opposing goaltender, Art Jones.
-In the NHL, he made numerous unsuccessful attempts to duplicate this feat; as a member of the New York Rangers, Rayner attempted to score both by aiming at an empty net and by rushing down the rink.
-There are at least two recorded instances of him skating to the other side of the ice after making a save, and he was experimentally used on the point during power-plays in late 1940s.
+In the NHL, he made numerous unsuccessful attempts to duplicate this feat; As a member of the New York Rangers, Rayner attempted to score both by aiming at an empty net and by rushing down the rink.
+There are at least two recorded instances of him skating to the other side of the ice after making a save, and he was experimentally used on the point during power-plays in the late 1940s.